 III.
 You need to realize how the decisions you make now will affect you in the long run.
 Be patient and think carefully.

 I. The focus here is on experience and spiritual maturity.
 A mature and wise person who had been there, and done that can often provide helpful insight.

 II.
 Seek help with an open mind because their assessment of the situation often will be different from yours.

 III.
 Choose carefully.
 Godly counselors will not try to force you into a decision against your will.
 They will attempt to help you make the right decision.

 I. Last but not least prayer is the most important step.
 Season your prayers with the factors I mentioned previously.

 II.
 Sometimes our prayers are not answered, because they conflict with the word of God and the other factors.

 III.
 When you pray without knowledge, you end up making emotionally oriented decisions.
 When your prayers are informed, your decisions become more result-oriented.

-There’s no such thing as one size fit all approaches to making good decisions.
+There’s no such thing as a “One Size Fit All” approach to making good decisions.
 Thankfully God will help us.
 If we wait patiently and do as his word instructs us.

 If this content was helpful to you, please consider leaving your feedback in the comments section at the bottom, sharing it with friends and family via email and social media, or both.
 It would be a great encouragement to me and a contribution to the edification of the Church.